-A programme this size runs the risk of becoming a never ending series of upgrade cycles and not achieving the set objectives of a tangible step function increase in American competitiveness achieved in a finite and foreseeable time horizon which are required to ensure that money is spent wisely and project objectives are met.
+A programme this size runs the risk of becoming a never ending series of upgrade cycles.
+This runs the risk of not achieving the set objectives of a tangible step function increase in American competitiveness.
+It is important to achieve this in a finite and foreseeable time horizon.
+In addition, it is also important to spend money wisely meet project objectives.

 Other notable infrastructure projects include:

 A railway line of 1343km which will link the Lagos – Ibadan railway project and the Kano – Maradi project.

 100km section of Western Railway Line in Ghana